Conference 21: Contributors

-Claire manages Theatres at Risk work at Theatres Trust, as well as advising on theatre-related capital redevelopment.
-She studied architecture at the University of Sheffield and has worked for renowned practices including Panter Hudspith Architects, Burrell Foley Fischer LLP, and Bennetts Associates.
-She has experience working on new build and refurbishment projects, both within the arts sector and on heritage buildings, including projects for the Royal Shakespeare Company and the Royal Hall in Harrogate.
+Claire manages Theatres at Risk work at Theatres Trust, as well as advising on theatre-related capital redevelopments.
+She is also responsible for the delivery of Theatres Trust’s Advisory Review programme.
+Claire studied architecture at the University of Sheffield and has worked for renowned practices including Panter Hudspith Architects, Burrell Foley Fischer LLP, and Bennetts Associates.
+Claire has experience working on new build and refurbishment projects both within the arts sector and on heritage buildings, including projects for the Royal Shakespeare Company and Royal Hall.
+Harrogate.
 Claire joined Theatres Trust in June 2015.

 Oliver leads the production and buildings teams at Hull Truck Theatre.
-Oliver is a committee member for the Production Managers Forum, running a production management mentoring program, and was recently elected a Trustee Director of the Association of British Theatre Technicians (ABTT).
+Oliver is a committee member for the Production Managers’ Forum, running a production management mentoring program, and was recently elected Trustee Director of the Association of British Theatre Technicians (ABTT).

-Feimatta has worked across sustainability, technology development, digital culture and the arts for over 15 years, for organisations including the LSE, Arcola Theatre, Arcola Energy and FutureEverything.
-She is a Trustee of Artsadmin and Invisible Dust, an active member of the GMAST network and sits on the advisory committee for the Theatre Green Book.
-Outside of work, Feimatta is deeply involved with an educational children’s camping charity – she enjoys building communities and helping young people interact with nature.
+Feimatta has worked across sustainability, technology development, digital culture and the arts for over 15 years for organisations including LSE, Arcola Theatre, Arcola Energy and FutureEverything.
+She is a trustee at Artsadmin and Invisible Dust, an active member of the GMAST network, and sits on the advisory committee for the Theatre Green Book.
+Outside work, Feimatta is deeply involved with an educational children’s camping charity and she enjoys building communities and helping young people interact with nature.
 Contributor photo by Jez Smith.

 Lucy was appointed Royal Court Theatre’s Executive Director in April 2013.
 Before that, she was the founding Executive Producer at National Theatre Wales alongside Artistic Director John McGrath.
-Previously, she was Executive Producer at the Donmar Warehouse, Head of Studio at the National Theatre, and Literary Manager at the Donmar Warehouse.
-Lucy is the Chair of Trustees for Clod Ensemble and Co-Chair with Alessandro Babalola of the Soho Theatre Walthamstow.
-She also sits on the Board at Brighton Dome and the Society of London Theatre.
+Previously, she was Executive Producer at Donmar Warehouse, Head of Studio at the National Theatre, and Literary Manager at Donmar Warehouse.
+Lucy is the Chair of Trustees for Clod Ensemble and Co-Chair of Soho Theatre Walthamstow.
+She also sits on the boards at Brighton Dome and the Society of London Theatre (SOLT).
 She is a Creative Climate Leader and Creative Green Champion 2020.